Last updated on February 16, 2023 by Wandering our World

 When it comes to tropical island paradises, you can’t get much better than Tahiti or the Maldives.
 However due to their remote nature, visiting either is costly and the airplane journey long.
 So making the right decision between Maldives or Tahiti for your dream getaway is vitally important.

 Expect great beaches and sparkling lagoons in both destinations.
-However Tahiti is more beautiful when it comes to the landscape, while the Maldives is more breathtaking when it comes to the sea.
+However personally we think Tahiti is more beautiful when it comes to the landscape, while the Maldives is more breathtaking when it comes to the sea.

 In fact the highest point on Tahiti is 2,241 meters – which is also the highest peak in the Society Islands.
 For comparison’s sake, the highest point in the Maldives is just 2.4 meters!

 Therefore a Tahiti holiday is often more than just sunbathing and swimming.
-It will include hiking and jungle trekking, island hopping to Tahiti’s neighboring islands like Bora Bora, and trying out the local cuisine.
+It will include hiking and jungle trekking, island hopping to Tahiti’s neighboring islands like Bora Bora, and trying out the local cuisine as it’s much easier to visit local communities in Tahiti than it is in the Maldives.

 A vacation in the Maldives tends to be more expensive than one in Tahiti too.
-The first reason is that the Maldives focuses almost exclusively on upmarket resorts, and subsequently very few other accommodation options exist.
+The first reason for that is the Maldives focuses almost exclusively on upmarket resorts, and subsequently very few other accommodation options exist.

-However if your priority is beaches, then the Maldives is a far better choice than Tahiti.
+And on the subject of beaches, if your priority is the coastline and soft sand, then the Maldives is a far better choice than Tahiti.

 The beaches in the Maldives are world-class, with this nation coated in soft powder-like white sand.
 It’s the sort of place you can walk around barefoot all day.
 The beaches in Tahiti, while stunning too, are not as soft.
 So if you have reef shoes you will use them far more in Tahiti than in the Maldives.